Fee Waiver Reduction Programs

-Employee Fee Waiver Programs provides eligible employees the opportunity to enroll in courses at any California State University (CSU) campus at reduced rates.
+Employee Fee Waiver Programs allow eligible employees to enroll in courses at any California State University (CSU) campus at reduced rates.
 Courses taken on the fee waiver program must be work-related or part of an individual career development plan.

 Fee Waiver Resources